Nursing Program Policies

-• Retention in the Nursing Program
+Retention in the Department of Nursing

 • Earn a grade of “C” in all of the pre or co-requisite courses.

-• Earn a minimum of “C+” in all Nursing Program Courses.
+• Earn a minimum of "C+" in all nursing program courses.

-• Students earning less than a “C+” grade in a Nursing Program Course may repeat the course one time and must attain a grade of C+ or better.
+• Students earning less than a "C+" grade in a nursing program course may repeat the course one time and must attain a grade of "C+" or better.

-• Clinical Performance is graded as pass/fail.
+• Clinical performance is graded as pass/fail.
 Students must pass both clinical and theory components to pass the course.

-• Attendance
+Attendance

-• Lecture: No cuts are permitted.
-In the event of an extraordinary situation the student must submit proof of the event and an alternative experience will be provided.
-More than two lecture absences will result in a grade of WU (unofficial withdrawal), which is computed as an “F”.
+• Lecture: No absences are permitted.
+In the event of an absence, it is the student's responsibility to obtain all content covered.
+More than two lecture absences will result in a grade of WU (unofficial withdrawal), which is computed as an "F".
+Students can submit a letter of appeal to the Nursing APR committee in the event of an extraordinary situation.
+The student must submit proof of the event.

 • Attendance will be taken at the beginning of each class period.
 The student will be marked absent if he/she is not present when the attendance is taken.